stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 <span id="turbo-sh-polyfills"></span>

-WebContainers cannot use packages based on native addons, but they absolutely can use packages based on WebAssembly (e.g. `esbuild-wasm` instead of `esbuild`)!
+While WebContainers cannot use packages based on native add-ons, they absolutely can use packages based on WebAssembly (for instance, `esbuild-wasm` instead of `esbuild`).
 Using WebAssembly-based packages increases the portability and security of your code.

-However, sometimes, packages using native code are deep within your dependency tree, e.g. an image processing tool used by your bundler.
+However, sometimes, packages using native code are deep within your dependency tree like, for instance, an image processing tool used by your bundler.
 Replacing those packages would not be feasible without significantly altering the configuration of your project.
 The Turbo registry is able to **detect the usage of non-supported packages at installation time and swap them** for you.

 You can disable this behavior by setting `disablePolyfills: true` in `.turborc.json`.
-Note that whenever this replacement occurs you will get an explicit log:
+Note that whenever this replacement occurs, you will get an explicit log:

 ```
 ❯ turbo